Core Concepts

 Event

 An Event is the input to policy evaluation.
-It represents something that happened: a user posted content, an AI generated output, a PR was opened.
+It represents something that happened: a user posted content, an AI generated output, a PR was opened, an agent called a tool.

 {